 - Demonstrated proficiency in English and in at least one Non-English language and culture

-- 48 hour basic medical interpreter training course: $725 (includes course fees and materials)
+- 48 hour basic medical interpreter training course: $725 (includes course fees, online assessment and training materials)

 - Call to find out about our discounts for individuals or organizations sending 3 or more employees!